PedroFernandes64/thesis/README.md

 - nbDemandsAtOnce: States how many demands are treated in one optimization step.
 - formulation: Choice of the formulation to be used.
 0 for Flow Formulation.
 1 for Edge-Node.
 - userCuts: Boolean parameter indicating whether user cuts should be applied.
 - obj: Which objective to be optimized.
 1 for minimize last slot used per demand.
 1p for minimize last slot used per edge.
 2 for minimize number of hops.
 2p for minimize used slices.
-4 minimize path lenght.
+4 minimize path length.
 8 minimize last slot used overall.
 - allowBlocking: Boolean parameter indicating whether the optimization can continue after a demand is blocked.
 - hopPenalty: Demand's reach penalty applied on each hop.
 - partitionPolicy: States whether the spectrum is partitioned.
 0 for no partition at all.
 1 for pushing bigger demands to the right and smaller to the left.